fatihcirakoglu/container-to-systemd/README.md

 ### Setup

-1. After installing DEBIAN package in your LINUX platform, go to webrowser and go to link:
+1. After installing DEBIAN package in your LINUX platform, go to web browser and go to link:

    http://localhost:19999/